Some Favorite Sites

-Posted to: Arts & Entertainment, Citizen Contributions, Religion, Fair Haven
+Posted to: Arts & Culture, Citizen Contributions, Religion, Fair Haven

 In anticipation of the annual pre-Christmas Posadas, Mexican-American families gathered to make piñatas at St. Rose of Lima Church on Sunday.
 Father Jim Manship sent in the following write-up and these photos: